 * In addition, the public of road users must take into account that, as necessary, during the days of the Hillula there is a possibility of blocking the following interurban routes:

 Road 65 - From Tzalmon to Kadarim (according to need).

 Road 85 - From Rama Junction to Amiad Junction, in both directions (as needed).

 Hundreds of policemen will be deployed on routes leading to Meron in order to provide service to road users and the public.

 * Drivers must be patient and obey the instructions and instructions of the police. *

 Mystic Mountain is located at 2 Revitsky Lane -- up the stairs from Avraham's tent (near the Rimonim Hotel) or down the stairs on the lane across from Beit Yigal Alon Center.

-The traditional parade that formally launches Lag B'Omer begins in Kikar Abu in the Old Jewish Quarter on Wednesday May 2th, at noon.
+The traditional parade that formally launches Lag B'Omer begins in Kikar Abu in the Old Jewish Quarter on erev Lag B'Omer.
+This year it begins on Wednesday May 22nd, at noon.
 According to a tradition that began in the 1800s, the Torah scroll is removed from the home of the Abu family in Kikar Abu (Abu Square) amidst music and celebration.
 The participants dance with it through the Old Jewish Quarter, up to the main street where shop owners put out food and drinks for the celebrants.
 The Torah scroll arrives at the bus station where it is transported to Mt.
 Meron for the Lag B'Omer festivities at the grave of the Rashbi.

 There are accommodations in Safed to match any budget if you want to stay in the city overnight.
 Many people come to Safed to experience the Lag B'Omer festivities in Safed before heading to Meron at night or the next morning.